tkuhlman/tkuhlman.github.io/_drafts/ideas.md

 - Markdown - use with github and readthedocs

 ## Non-technical ideas
+- The importance of Fast Feedback and running your own product.
 - Architects who don't know details are impediments to progress rather than enablers.
 - The importance of Velocity in the software industry.
   - Faster to market, faster to fix issues, faster to respond to customers with new features.